AtharvaDhorje/project/README.md

 You can get the api keys from here
 * OpenWeatherMap API : [API List](https://openweathermap.org/api) [Subscribe for free current weather data]

-Get the api key and paste it into the api_key variable in the starting of the application.pyw script
+Get the api key and paste it into the api_key variable in the starting of the application.py script

 ## Usage